Copy-editing and Proofreading Seminar

 The seminar is usually taught by our Senior Tutor, Tom Richards.
-Our 2017 seminars are held at Monticello House, London, which is in Russell Square, conveniently placed for public transport, or at Imperial College, close to South Kensington underground station.
+Our 2018 seminars will be held at Monticello House, London, which is in Russell Square, conveniently placed for public transport.
 (We start at 10 am and finish at 4 pm each day.)

 Recent students have said:

 I found the course very helpful and enjoyable.
 I appreciated the fact that we started and finished promptly and that there was no time wasting.
 The instructions and explanations were all given very clearly and we moved through the work at a good pace, spending an appropriate amount of time on each exercise.
 I found the manuals very clear and easy to follow and I think the spread of individual and group/partner work was right.